Vegas Hotel Guide

 Best for: Attendees who want a complete electronic music day-to-night experience at a single property, particularly bass music and underground electronic fans.

 Resorts World Las Vegas offers the best complete electronic music environment of any Strip property: AYU Dayclub for the afternoon and Zouk Nightclub for the night, connected on the same property with an elevator ride between them.
-The EDC Week lineup at Zouk includes Ray Volpe on Wednesday, James Hype and Meduza on Thursday, and Wax Motif on Friday.
+The EDC Week lineup at Zouk Nightclub includes Ray Volpe on Wednesday, James Hype and Meduza on Thursday, and Wax Motif on Friday.
 AYU Dayclub has Alison Wonderland on Thursday, Noizu on Friday, and Mathame on Saturday.
 The Zouk-AYU pipeline is uniquely suited to EDC Week: you can attend a 1:00 PM to 5:00 PM pool party and then transition directly into the same evening's nightclub programming without ever leaving the property.

-Zouk's sound system is among the best in Las Vegas, and the Charlotte de Witte booking at Hakkasan on Thursday May 14 represents the most underground booking of the full EDC Week program — for attendees who prefer techno and minimal electronic over commercial EDM, Hakkasan's Thursday show (a 15-minute rideshare from Resorts World) is the hidden gem of the week.
+Zouk's sound system is among the best in Las Vegas, and the Charlotte de Witte booking at Hakkasan at MGM Grand on Thursday May 14 represents the most underground booking of the full EDC Week program — for attendees who prefer techno and minimal electronic over commercial EDM, Hakkasan's Thursday show (a 15-minute rideshare from Resorts World) is the hidden gem of the week.

 Resorts World has two hotel options within the same complex: Hilton at Resorts World and Hilton Grand Vacations.
 The Hilton at Resorts World is the primary hotel with direct access to the nightlife amenities.
 Rooms are generally more affordable than comparable Strip properties — a solid option for attendees who want premium programming without Wynn-level room pricing.
+Sign up for the Zouk Nightclub guest list to skip the cover charge.

 EDC Week pricing: $200 to $400 per night at the Hilton at Resorts World, making it one of the best value options on this list.